Mattel Lays Off Thousands After Toys ‘R’ Us Bankruptcy

 Ultimately, Mattel is blaming Toys ‘R’ Us for the vast majority of its problems in terms of competing with the stronger toy-maker Hasbro, which CNN Money called “much healthier.”

-In cutting jobs and closing factories Mattel hopes to makeup for losses and hopefully get the company where it needs to be in terms of financial growth for the current fiscal quarter.
+In cutting jobs and closing factories Mattel hopes to make up for losses and hopefully get the company where it needs to be in terms of financial growth for the current fiscal quarter.

 Ynon Kriez took over the title of CEO last April for Mattel and hopes to push the company in a new direction following previous leadership.